Food Storage Pantry Hall

 food storage works

 One really important thing you need to think about when buying #10 cans is comparing apples to oranges so to speak.
 I sign up for emails to watch for awesome sales and buy when the sales meet my needs.
 Please look at the ounces per can and the cost to ship it, if necessary.
-Don’t be surprised about the HUGE difference in cost per ounce including shipping.
-Money is money and we need to be careful before we push the click button to order.
+Don’t be surprised about the HUGE difference in price per ounce including shipping.
+Money is money, and we need to be careful before we push the click button to order.

-The food items I mentioned above just need to be hydrated and you are ready to cook any recipe from your grandma’s cookbooks.
+The food items mentioned above need to be hydrated, and you are ready to cook any recipe from your grandma’s cookbooks.
 I promise.
 Vegetables are vegetables.
 Cheese is cheese.
 Meat is meat.
 Freeze-dried foods can be eaten right out of the can, so freeze-dried fruit right out of the can is perfect.
-Is it like freshly picked, of course not.
-But it tastes great.
-Is the cheese like freshly grated, no it is not.
-But it works great in casseroles.
-Here again, grab some cookbooks or recipes cards from relatives, that’s all you need.

 Freeze-Dried